openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 >**NOTE**<br/>
 >
+>- The APIs provided by this module are no longer maintained since API version 9.
+You are advised to use `@ohos.data.distributedKVStore`](js-apis-distributedKVStore.md).
+>
->The initial APIs of this module are supported since API version 7.
+>- The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import